 This easy recipe for Instant Pot Chinese style rice makes a tasty spice-infused rice in 30 minutes with 30 seconds hands on time.
-It’s not fried rice, so healthy, tasty, quick and easy to make in your Instant Pot or other electric pressure cooker.
-Ideal for an after work mid week meal.
+This light and healthy Chinese rice is tasty, quick and easy to make in your Instant Pot or other electric pressure cooker.
+Ideal for an after work mid week meal, with takeaway or home cooked fakeaway.

 Instant Pot Chinese Style Rice

-I love rice – if I had to choose between rice, pasta and potatoes I think that I’d probably pick rice (I know – no more chips).
+I love rice.
+If I had to choose between rice, pasta and potatoes forever, I think that I’d probably pick rice (I know – no more chips).

 A bowl of freshly cooked fragrant basmati rice with a drizzle of good quality soy sauce or tamari is one of my favourite comfort foods.
 Ideal for soothing migraines, hangovers, coughs, colds and all manner of malaise.
 Rice is usually the first thing I turn to after an upset tummy – endlessly delicious, soothing and comforting.

-My Instant Pot it is the only way I ever cook rice now, perfect fluffy rice every time, (including my pressure cooker pilau rice).
-Simply throw in equal volumes of basmati rice and liquid and cook for 3 minutes on high, with at least an 18 minute natural pressure release.
+My Instant Pot electric pressure cooker is my favourite way to cook rice now, giving me perfect fluffy rice every time, (including my pressure cooker pilau rice).
+I simply throw in equal volumes of basmati rice and liquid and cook for 3 minutes on high, with at least an 18 minute natural pressure release.
 How easy and fuss free is that?

-My Chinese style rice is flavoured with vegetable broth, a smigin of 5 spice (my secret ingredient when you want to make anything Chinese style), soy sauce and a drizzle of sesame oil.
+My Chinese style rice is flavoured with vegetable broth, a smidgen of 5 spice (my secret ingredient when you want to make anything Chinese style), soy sauce and a drizzle of sesame oil.

 Even better this Instant Pot Chinese style rice is ready in 30 minutes with less than 30 seconds hands on time.